Convert an image or resize it using macOS Shortcuts

 It’s something I do all the time, because the difference between PNG images and JPG for some things is huge.
 It depends on the image.

-Sometimes converting an image to JPG can mean a 5x reduction in size in some cases.
+Sometimes converting an image to JPG can mean a 5x reduction in size.
 In other cases, not really.
 With big images, it’s worth a try.

-(PNG is nicer because of transparent background, but there’s a balance between file size and beauty).
+(PNG is nicer because of the transparent background, but there’s a balance between file size and beauty).

-But since moving to a new Mac, I decided to re-do my little automations.
+But after moving to a new Mac, I decided to re-do my little automations.
 I don’t have many.
-I just have this one to convert any image to JPG, and another one to resize the images to 1200px.
+I just have one to convert any image to JPG, and another one to resize images to 1200px.

-In this post I want to describe how to do the first.
+In this post I want to describe how to build the first.

 Open Shortcuts: